UPDATED: September 29, 2020

 - Confirm appropriate indoor relative humidity level using a reliable digital thermometer/hygrometer.

-- Keep relative humidity below 60 percent at all times and use a dehumidifier if necessary.
+- Keep relative humidity below 60 percent at all times and use a dehumidifier when necessary.

 Whole house dehumidifiers are appropriately sized for larger, single-family dwellings.
 While they will adequately remove excess moisture from apartments, common complaints include excessive noise and heat displacement as well as lack of operational control.
 If a tenant elects not to operate the air conditioner unit, they are unlikely to operate a dehumidifier.
 Whole house units are also controlled by a wall mounted dehumidistat, similar to thermostat.
 Additionally, whole house dehumidifiers are installed in conjunction with the exiting HVAC air handler which requires integration into the mechanical system.
 Installation of these systems require a licensed HVAC technician.

 Currently there is only one versatile dehumidifier specifically designed for apartments, available in the US.
 The award-winning, ENERGY STAR® Certified IN Wall/ ON Wall IW25-4 dehumidifier by Innovative Dehumidifier Systems.
 The IW25 puts apartment humidity control directly in the hands of landlords and property owners.
 Created to provide daily moisture control, the permanent dehumidifier system includes a tamper-proof cover that can only be removed using a specialty tool.
 The IW25 can be quickly installed inside an interior wall between existing studs or hung directly on wall.
 Once installed, it operates independently of the HVAC system to quietly and efficiently remove excess moisture from inside apartments.
 Designed for hands-free moisture management the dehumidification system, drains directly into current plumbing lines, or the optional internal condensate pump (purchased separately), installs into the unit to remove collected condensation.

-For landlords and tenants who are searching for a cost-effective and efficient solution to prevent mold in apartments, the IW25 dehumidifier for homes makes a lot of sense.
+For landlords and tenants who are searching for a cost-effective and efficient solution to prevent mold and remove humidity in apartments, the IW25 dehumidifier for homes makes a lot of sense.

 Moisture Science 101, Dan Welkin; https://www.acca.org/wp-content/uploads/2014/01/Welklin-Class-notes-Moisture-Science-101.pdf